SNICScienceCloud/technical-training/model-serving/README.md

 ------------------

-Once you have setup the environment, run the following command.
+3. Once you have setup the environment, run the following command.

-` # python3 start_instance.py `
+`console # python3 start_instance.py `

 The command will start a new server and initiate the contextualization process.
 It will take approximately 10 to 15 minutes.
 The progress can be seen on the cloud dashboard.
 Once the process finish, attach a floating IP to your production server and access the webpage from your client machine.